YoungCatChen/angular-throttled-http/README.md

 ## Usage

-To start, simply add `'yc.throttledHttp'` as a dependency to your application module.
+To start, simply copy `throttled_http.js` or `throttled_http_no_goog.js` to your code base and add `'yc.throttledHttp'` as a dependency to your application module.
 Example:

     var yourMod = angular.module('yourModule', ['yc.throttledHttp']);